ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Variable Groups is a feature that allows analytics providers to provide a predefined set of variables that can easily be enabled by an user.
 These variables will then be resolved and sent along to the specified `configRewriter` endpoint.

 To set up this feature the analytics provider should create a new `varGroups` object inside of the `configRewriter` configuration.
 Inside this object you may include any named variable groups you might want enabled.
-All of the variables supported by [AMP HTML Substitutions Guide](../../spec/amp-var-substitutions.md) can be used.
-A _important_ note is that the `${varName}` variants will not work.
+All of the variables supported by [AMP HTML Substitutions Guide](../../spec/amp-var-substitutions.md) can be used. _Important note_: the ${varName} variants will not work.

 For example we may have a vendor who's configuration looks like this:
 ```js